naomis-archive/mini-projects/README.md

 ## Live Version

-This page is currently deployed.
-[View the live website.](https://www.nhcarrigan.com/mini-projects)
+This project is archived and thus is not deployed.

 ## Feedback and Bugs